velasquez/chibacity-radio/README.md

 # chibacity-radio
-Decentralized music streaming service made with IPFS and ethereum
+Music streaming service made with IPFS/IPLD and Ethereum.